fredgrott/GWSViewModel/README.md

 on completing consulting contracts for porting iPhone applications to android and MVPs for start-ups in the Greater ChicagoLand area.
 Part of Fred Grott(GWS) focus is producing fast android application prototypes in an agile way.
-Ways to contact are via email listed on the github profile page.
+Ways to contact are via email listed on the github profile page as I do not obfuscate my email when I do github commits.

 ## Recruiter Warning